Tommy LiPuma

 Michael Franks, Diana Krall, Paul McCartney, Ben Sidran, The Crusaders, Joe Sample, Randy Crawford and Dr. John.
-In 2020, his biography, The Ballad of Tommy LiPuma, written by Ben Sidran, was published by Nardis books ("The music biography of the year" according to The New York City Jazz Record.)
+In 2020, his biography, The Ballad of Tommy LiPuma, written by Ben Sidran and published by Nardis Books, was named "the music biography of the year" by The New York City Jazz Record.

 Career

+LiPuma was born in Cleveland, the fourth of five children.
+His parents were immigrants from Italy.
 When LiPuma was a child, an extended bone infection caused him to find solace with a bedside radio, where he discovered rhythm-and-blues and jazz artists of that time – Little Jimmy Scott, Ruth Brown, Big Maybelle, Charles Brown and Nat Cole.
 Inspired by the music, he began taking lessons on the tenor saxophone.
 While playing in local big bands, he also attended barber school, intending to follow in his father's footsteps.
 However, a chance opportunity to go on tour with a band changed his plans.
 His first real job in the music business was as an entry-level employee for a local Cleveland music distributor, M.S.
 Distributors, where eventually he became the local promotions representative.